 The purpose of this research is to explore how the DoD can leverage acquisition data, specifically contractor performance information, in identifying drivers of success in services acquisition.
 Through the use of exploratory descriptive and predictive statistical models, we describe and uncover the drivers of low and high contractor performance scores.
 In uncovering and describing these drivers, we develop recommendations for cost-effective management of services acquisition.
-Furthermore, we perform additional statistical analysis to determine if there is any relationship between contractor performance assessment factors (Quality, Schedule, Cost, Business Relations, and Management of Key Personnel) and Service Type, Contract Type, Level of Competition, and Contract Dollar Value.
-In researching the relationships among these variables, we perform predictive-modeling-based statistical methodology appropriate for Big Data including predictive regression modeling, decision-tree analysis, and neural-network analysis to determine which variables-contractor performance data, contract characteristics, and management approach-can be considered as the drivers of success for services acquisition.
+Furthermore, we perform additional statistical analysis to determine if there is any relationship between contractor performance assessment factors (quality, schedule, cost, business relations, and management of key personnel), service type, contract type, level of competition, and contract dollar value.
+In researching the relationships among these variables, we perform predictive-modeling-based statistical methodology appropriate for Big Data including predictive regression modeling, decision-tree analysis, and neural-network analysis to determine which variables-

+contractor performance data, contract characteristics, and management approach-can be considered the drivers of success for services acquisition.